My name is Grace Jolliffe and I am a writer. I was born in the front bedroom of my home in Toxteth which is in the city centre of Liverpool.

 I kept on writing and writing and writing and eventually began to write for Ireland’s Radio One, becoming a regular contributor to Fiction 15 and Sunday Miscellany.

 Later I returned to education and studied Film and Television in Ireland’s National Film School.
 This resulted in my writing and directing several award-winning short films.

 However, despite these setbacks, great things have happened.
-I got married to my wonderful husband and we found a great place to live on Galway Bay.
+I got married to my wonderful husband, Maurice and we found a great place to live on Galway Bay.

-Galway Bay has proved a real source of inspiration to me and I am now developing a new series of children’s stories set in the fictional town of Ballyyahoo in Galway which, by sheer coincidence is where I now live.
+Galway Bay has proved a real source of inspiration to me and I developed a series of children’s stories set in the fictional town of Ballyyahoo in Galway which, by sheer coincidence is where I now live.

 If you are new to this site and new to creative writing I suggest you start here with this page about how to be a writer.

 Wishing you the very best of luck with your writing.

 Banish your writer’s block with beautiful and inspiring exercises.